Tech-JI/kitty/README.md

 ​		Obviously, you can use the default settings and themes in your Kitty terminal, it's very useful.
 However, I will show you some basic optional customizations that you can apply to your Kitty to make it even more beautiful.

-If you don’t want to meet the trouble of configuring your own file, then you can clone my config file by using:
+If you don’t want to meet the trouble of configuring your own file, then you can clone sample config file by using:

 ```bash
 git clone git@github.com:Hydraallen/kitty.git ~/.config/kitty/